 As U.S. Covid-19 deaths approach half a million people, the Biden administration is moving swiftly with a wide range of new travel restrictions.
 These restrictions will make travelling into the U.S. very difficult.
 The new administration is not apologetic about this, as the feeling is you should not be traveling while Covid-19 is exploding in the U.S. and around the world.
 Many of these new travel restrictions still need to be spelled out in detail so you should check this post periodically for updates if you are planning to travel into the United States.
 Updates will be highlighted in red.

-The U.S. federal government has not imposed the type of strict regulations that many countries have.
-The “essential travel” requirements are in place if you are trying to enter the U.S. by land, commuter rail, ferry, or boating.
-However, you can enter the U.S. by air for any reason without any type of quarantine requirement.
+The “essential travel” requirements are still in place if you are trying to enter the U.S. by land, commuter rail, ferry, or boating.
+However, under the Trump administration rules currently in place, you can enter the U.S. by air for any reason without any type of quarantine requirement.
+That is about to change.
 For a complete discussion of what constitutes essential travel see our post on “Coronavirus Travel Issues”.
 The Travel Issues post also covers a wide range of additional issues that are applicable to both the U.S. and Canada so be sure to read it after finishing this post.

 We have links to numerous resources at the end of this post to help you get more information on the topics we discuss here.

 International Traveler Quarantine Requirement

 President Biden has directed U.S. federal agencies to implement a mandatory quarantine requirement for international air travelers arriving in the U.S. Details on this requirement and the implementation date will released as plans are finalized.
 The U.S. Centers for Disease Control and Prevention (CDC) recommends a seven-day quarantine for air travelers arriving in the United States after being tested.